 Students must meet with their advisor on Advising Day or during Advising Week to plan their classes and get their registration hold released.
 Students are expected to contact their advisor BEFORE Advising Day to set up an advising appointment.
-After meeting with their advisor, students can visit Student Web Services to access their registration time and register for classes.
+After meeting with their advisor, students can visit their ctcLink student homepage to access their registration time and register for classes.